Brxdl3y/NCBA-BANK-NETWORK/README.md

 📌**Distribution Layer**

-This is where intelligence lives.
+This is where intelligence lives:

 Layer 3 switches performing inter‑VLAN routing via SVIs